opentok/opentok-ios-sdk-samples-swift/7.Multiparty-UICollectionView/README.md

 If you plan to build a multiparty, social-like app you will probably want to use `UICollectionView` to layout the different views of the participants.

+*Important:* To use this application, follow the instructions in the [Quick Start](../README.md/quick-start) section of the main README file for this repository.

 The reason of using UICollectionView is because it allows to easily specify the way the views are displayed.

 This sample uses a custom layout to dynamically adapt the screen size to display all participants.